Terminal Setup for a Non-Mac Keyboard: Ghostty, tmux, and Zellij

 Migrating to Zellij

-Since the Shift+Enter issue is a fundamental tmux limitation, I decided to try Zellij, a modern terminal multiplexer written in Rust that supports the kitty keyboard protocol out of the box.
+Since I thought the Shift+Enter issue was a fundamental tmux limitation, I decided to try Zellij, a modern terminal multiplexer written in Rust that supports the kitty keyboard protocol out of the box.

-My tmuxinator workflow was simple: txs in a project directory starts a named session (or attaches to an existing one).
+My tmuxinator workflow was simple: tmuxinator start in a project directory starts a named session or attaches to an existing one.
 The Zellij equivalent is a one-liner that I wrapped with a zsh alias:

 alias zxs='zellij attach $(basename "$PWD") -c'

-Shift+Enter in Claude Code works immediately, no configuration needed.
+Shift+Enter in Claude Code works out of the box.